kkoutsilis/TixMix/README.md

 ```

 You can access the application by typing `tixmix.dev` into your browser.
-You can access mailhog by typing `tixmix.local` into your brower.
+You can access mailhog by typing `mailhog.local` into your brower.